 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were given antianxiety drugs.
-Antianxiety drugs are given to patients experiencing anxiety and depression.
+This datapoint tells you the percentage of long-term patients which were given antianxiety drugs.
+These drugs are generally used to treat residents experiencing depression or anxiety.

 Managing Depression Among Residents

-This metric measures the percent of long-term care patients who are demonstrating symptoms of depression.
-Some would argue this is a reasonable measure of resident quality of life.
+Measures the percent of long-term stay residents who are exhibiting signs of depression.
+Many in the industry argue that this is a reliable measure of patient quality of life.

 Appropriate Vaccine Usage

-This is a measure of the percentage of long-term care patients who received the flu and pneumonia vaccines.
+This metric is a measure of the percentage of long-term residents that received the flu and pneumonia vaccines.
+Respiratory viruses can be fatal for seniors, making these vaccines vital to patient safety.

 Residents Maintain Autonomy